aantron/ocaml.org/data/planet/camlcity/after-nosql-there-will-be-noserver.md

 <p>
-The recent success of NoSQL technologies has not only to do with the fact that it is taken advantage of distribution and replication, but even more with the &quot;middleware effect&quot; that these features became relatively easy to use.
+The recent success of NoSQL technologies has not only to do with the fact that it is taken advantage of distribution and replication, but even more with the "middleware effect" that these features became relatively easy to use.
 Now it is no longer required to be an expert for these cluster techniques in order to profit from them.
 Let's think a bit ahead: how could a platform look like that makes distributed